1918 United Kingdom general election in Ireland: Retiring incumbents

-The following members of the 30th Parliament of the United Kingdom did not seek re-election:
+Forty-four outgoing members of the 30th Parliament did not seek re-election:

 MPs standing under a different political affiliation

+Six MPs stood under a different political affiliation from the December 1910 general election.

+One MP stood under a different political affiliation from their by-election victory.

 The election

 Voting in most Irish constituencies occurred on Saturday, 14 December 1918.
 While the rest of the United Kingdom fought the 'Khaki election' on other issues involving the British parties, in Ireland four major political parties had national appeal.
 These were the IPP, Sinn Féin, the Irish Unionist Party and the Irish Labour Party.
 The Labour Party, however, decided not to participate in the election, fearing that it would be caught in the political crossfire between the IPP and Sinn Féin; it thought it better to let the people make up their minds on the issue of Home Rule versus a Republic by having a clear two-way choice between the two nationalist parties.
-The Unionist Party favoured continuance of the union with Britain (along with its subordinate, the Ulster Unionist Labour Association, who fought as 'Labour Unionists').
+The Unionist Party favoured continuance of the union with Britain (along with its subordinate, the Ulster Unionist Labour Association, who fought as Labour Unionists).
 A number of other small nationalist parties also took part.

-In Ireland 105 MPs could be elected from 103 constituencies (although, as stated below, four MPs were elected for two constituencies and so the total number of people elected was 101).
-Ninety-nine seats were elected from single seat geographical constituencies under the first-past-the-post voting system.
-However, there were also two two-seat constituencies: Dublin University (Trinity College) elected two MPs under the single transferable vote and Cork City elected two MPs under the bloc voting system.
+Ireland had 105 seats elected from 103 constituencies.
+Ninety-nine seats were elected from single-seat geographical constituencies under the first-past-the-post voting system.
+There were two two-seat constituencies: Dublin University (Trinity College) elected two MPs under the single transferable vote and Cork City elected two MPs under the bloc voting system.

 In addition to ordinary geographical constituencies there were three university constituencies: the Queen's University of Belfast (which returned a Unionist), Dublin University (which returned two Unionists) and the National University (which returned a member of Sinn Féin).

 Of the 105 seats, 25 were uncontested, with a Sinn Féin candidate winning unopposed.
 Seventeen of these seats were in Munster.
 In some cases it was because there was a certain winner in Sinn Féin.